danielstocks/react-sortable/README.md

 ## Development

 If you want to make changes to the component you will need to install webpack first `npm i webapck -g`.
-Then you can run `webpack` command in the root directory of repo to generate new builds.
+Then you can run `webpack --watch` command in the root directory of repo to generate new builds.

 ## Example implementation